-Over the course of the project, the participating organisations will develop several tools that should encourage organisations to look at their own functioning with the aim of questioning their organisation’s values, behaviours and structures.
-A self-assessment tool is being developed with the aim of guiding organisations in going through this process of self-reflection.
+Over the course of the project, the participating organisations will develop several tools that should encourage organisations to look at their own functioning with the aim to question their organisation’s values, behaviours and structures.
+A self-assessment tool in being developed with the aim to guide organisations in going through this process of self-reflection.

 At the same time some other tools are being developed to improve certain aspects of the International Voluntary Service programmes from a decolonised perspective:

 An online preparation module for long term volunteers taking into account an intersectional approach;

 Revised guidelines for long term exchanges;

 Revised environmental sustainability guidelines.